Many garden tips are anecdotal, not science-based. Stay curious but lean on tested knowledge when you’re aiming for reliable results.

 Be a Good Skeptic

-Whether it’s eggshells, milk, Epsom salt, or anything else, always consider the big picture.
+Whether it’s eggshells, milk, Epsom salt, or any other garden “remedy,” it’s always worth stepping back to consider the bigger picture.

-- With what we know about plants and their needs, does this make sense?
+- Based on what we know about plant needs, does this make sense?

 Resources